 Examples of this Moat can be brand power, intellectual property rights and patents, network effects, govt. regulations controlling barriers to entry, and many more.

-For example – Apple has a strong brand name, pricing power, patents, and huge market demand that give it a wide moat which acts as barriers against other companies.
+For example – Apple has a strong brand name, pricing power, patents, and huge market demand that give it a wide moat which acts as barrier against other companies.

-No wonder that Apple is close to becoming a trillion-dollar company and has generated huge profits year after year, making great returns for its investors.
+No wonder that Apple is a trillion-dollar company and has generated huge profits year after year, making great returns for its investors.

-Another simple example of brands with strong moats is Maruti, Colgate, Fevicol which have huge recall value in public memory.
+Another simple examples of brands with strong moats in the Indian context are Maruti, Colgate, Fevicol, and Polycab which have huge recall value in public memory.

-So, look out and identify such companies with strong moats in the initial days.
+So, look out for and identify companies with strong moats in the initial days.

 Large debt levels pose a significant risk to the company.
-Couple of screening criteria which we used to filter the stocks were Debt to Equity Ratio and Current Ratio.
+A couple of screening criteria that we used to filter the stocks were Debt to Equity-Ratio and Current Ratio.

-So when you are selecting stocks, apart from these ratios, check out how the company is handling its debt over the past many years.
+So when you are selecting stocks, apart from these ratios, check out how the company has been handling its debt over the past many years.
 The company that is reducing its debt will automatically increase its profits which is a positive sign for the financial health of the company.

 Simple Tips to Check Financial Health: